Arksine/katapult/README.md

 software can facilitate all of these methods, however there are also other tools such as `stm32flash` (UART) and `dfu-util` (USB DFU).

+NOTE:  Prior to flashing CanBoot it is recommended to do a full chip erase.
+Doing so allows CanBoot to detect that no application is present and enter the bootloader.
+This is required if your board does no have a reset button.

 ## Uploading a Program
 1) Build Klipper with CAN support and with the "8KiB" bootloader setting enabled.
 2) Enter the bootloader.
 This may be accomplished through "double tapping" the